 Some Facts about Severe Morning Sickness (HG)

-HG starts early and usually lasts past the first trimester, usually resolving around 21 weeks; however, for about a third, it can last the entire pregnancy (!!!).
-Nobody knows for sure what causes it, although the chart o’misery tends to correlate heavily with the hormone HCG.
+HG starts early and usually lasts past the first trimester, generally resolving around 21 weeks; however, for about a fifth, it can last the entire pregnancy (!!!).
+Nobody knows for sure what causes it, although the chart o’misery tends to correlate heavily with the hormone hCG.

 Women with HG are often unable to care for themselves or their families for weeks, sometimes months.
 Some women may be unable to eat for lengthy periods and lose 5-10% (or more) of their pre-pregnancy body weight in the first few months.
 This in turn leads to debilitating fatigue and depression.